graphopedia-xyz/graphopedia/arc-diagram/index.md

 ---

-An arc diagram is a type of network diagram, also called "node and link" diagram. [^1] It shows connections between any two nodes out of multiple nodes positioned on a single axis.[^2] Any network diagram which is a two-dimensional chart, can be represented as an arc diagram which is one-dimensional.
+is a type of network diagram, also called "node and link" diagram. [^1] It shows connections between any two nodes out of multiple nodes positioned on a single axis.[^2] Any network diagram which is a two-dimensional chart, can be represented as an arc diagram which is one-dimensional.
 And arc diagram consists of nodes, arcs, and an axis.
 The number of arc connections that come out of a single node is usually represented as a bubble that is sized proportionally to the total number of connections come in and going out[^3].
 In practice, an arc diagram usually does not show all possible connected pairs because of the resulting clutter, but rather it shows a subset of connections.

 <!--more-->